akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 129: Saturdy July 3, 2021

+**Pomodoros Completed**: 4

+**Today's Progress**: Writing new functions and refactoring on TTT Bonus Features.

+**My Feelings**: I only had a little bit to do today but it was hard to get going on it.
+I find this is typically the case after I overwork.
+Gotta be more careful.

 ### Day 128: Friday July 2, 2021

 **Pomodoros Completed**: 9